 We maintain appropriate administrative, technical and physical safeguards to protect the personal data you provide to us against accidental or unlawful destruction, loss, alteration, unauthorised disclosure or access.

 Transfer of personal data to other countries

-We will transfer the personal data we collect about you to our third party service providers in other countries than the country in which you originally provided it, including in Israel, Japan and in the United States.
-The European Commission has recognised Israel and Japan as providing an adequate level of data protection.
-However, U.S. laws have not been recognised as providing such a level of data protection.
-In this event, we will implement appropriate safeguards to ensure an adequate level of data protection, including executing data transfers agreements based on the European Commission’s Standard Contractual Clauses.
+The personal data we collect through the Site are stored in the European Union.
+To the extent that we transfer the personal data we collect about you to our third party service providers in other countries than the country where you are located, we will implement appropriate safeguards to ensure an adequate level of data protection, including executing data transfers agreements based on the European Commission’s Standard Contractual Clauses.
 You may obtain a copy of these safeguards by contacting us as indicated in the “How to Contact Us?” section below.